Nyble23/Relevance-Feedback/README.md

 generated based on user relevance feedback.
 6. For each of the iteration, **PR(Precision-Recall) curve** and **TNSE graph** is plotted.
 7. The **MAP(Mean Average Precision) value** for each iteration is reported.

+NOTE: This assignment was completed as a part of the course Information Retrieval.